 - Interview the witnesses listed on the police report and inquire whether they know of other witnesses.

-- In almost every accident involving a tractor-trailer, some witnesses are not listed on the police report who either saw the collision or stopped to help the victims.
+- In almost every tractor-trailer accident, the police report doesn’t include some witnesses who either saw the collision or stopped to help the victims.
 To clear the traffic from the scene and avoid additional collisions, law enforcement officials often ask witnesses to get back in their cars and leave the scene of the accident without getting names and addresses.
 Don’t overlook tow drivers and 1st Responders!

-The sooner an injured person retains an experienced personal injury attorney, the more likely it is that important evidence can be discovered and preserved.
+When an injured person hires an experienced personal injury attorney early on, it increases the chances of discovering and preserving crucial evidence.
 This evidence often makes the difference in getting a fair settlement or judgment.